SabareeshIyer/Brain-tumor-detection-in-3D-MRIs-using-DCGAN/README.md

 input.
 First, we take our input, called Z which is the Flair data, and feed it into our first deconvolutional layer.
 Each deconvolutional layer performs a deconvolution and then performs batch normalization and a leaky ReLu as well.
 Then, we return the tanh activation function.

 ### Experiment
-The objective being medical image segmentation, I have used the BRATS-2 dataset for our project.
+The objective being medical image segmentation, I have used the BRATS-2 dataset for the project.
 The dataset comprises of clinically-acquired 3T multimodal MRI scans and all the ground truth labels have been manually-revised by expert board-certified neuroradiologists.

 For the purposes of training the GAN, we use all the training images from HG and LG resized from 256 x 256 to 28 x 28 by cropping and resizing the area needed for segmentation.